 There is an essential paradox facing all endeavors to pay another person to do high quality software development.
 Many of the qualities that make an individual great at developing software, also make them less motivated by financial gain.

-In my opinion, the best incentive for a developer is the opportunity to solve fascinating problems, side-by-side with a more-skilled developer they can respect & learn from.
+The best and perhaps only incentive for a developer is the opportunity to solve fascinating problems, side-by-side with more-skilled craftspeople they can respect & learn from.

-If you aren’t a software developer, don’t hire software developers.
 Being able to read and write “code” is a surprisingly tiny portion of the trade acumen of being a software developer.
-It also takes years of experience to be an effective manager of software development, including the ability to determine whether any particular developer is completely full of B.S. (and that’s not a Bachelor of Science).
+It also takes years of experience to be an effective manager of software development, including the ability to determine whether a developer is full of B.S. (not Bachelor of Science).

-You can operate a business from spreadsheets.
-Most software is just a user interface bolted onto a spreadsheet anyway.
+Your business can probably be operated from the right spreadsheets.
+Most software is just a user interface bolted onto something like a spreadsheet anyway.

 From a legal standpoint, your “customer portal” is just automating the process of creating contracts between your company and your customers.
 Do the math every step of the way.
 Would it be faster to just email each new customer yourself?
 Do you have a million customers, twenty-three customers, or zero?
 Is your process already so venerated that you are ready to codify it?
 Do you gain a lot of opportunity value from remaining fluid in the early stages?